Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - add context to events

-Some are already used in quests, and more will be integrated soon.
+Some are already used in quests, and more will be added soon.
 This allows the world to tell its story through exploration.

 Character Progression

-Character systems continue to expand alongside new gameplay mechanics.
+Character systems continue to develop alongside new gameplay mechanics.

-If you want to explore progression systems in more detail:
+If you want to study progression systems in more detail:

 Achievements

-We added new achievements tied to exploration, mechanics, and progression.
-Full list of achievements is available in the article.
+We added new achievements related to exploration, mechanics, and progression.
+The full list is available in the article.

 Notes and exploration:

 - Whisper of Paper — Pick up any note.
-Notes are currently found only on Barbados and may be hidden in unobvious places
+Currently, notes are only available on Barbados and may be hidden in non-obvious places.

-- Keeper of Secret — Collect 50 notes
+- Keeper of Secret — Pick up 50 notes.

 Naval gameplay:

-- Thanks for a Ship, Your Majesty — Capture a ship from a royal convoy heading for the Old World
+- Thanks for a ship, Your Majesty — Capture a ship from a royal convoy heading to the Old World.

 World mechanics:

-- Misty Escape — Hide from your pursuers in a mist
+- Misty Escape — Hide from pursuers in the fog.

 Crafting and resources:

-- Apothecary — Make a potion from the plant you've harvested
+- Apothecary — Prepare a potion from a gathered plant.

 - there are always profitable goods to buy and sell

-- orders can also change when talking to another trader
+- orders can also change while speaking with another merchant

-We also fixed multiple issues in delivery quests reported by players.
+We also fixed a number of delivery quest issues reported by players.

 Audio and Atmosphere